EnMAP-Box/enmapbox-training/EARSeL2022/Part_II.Working_with_Spectral_Libraries.md

 ![Load example data](img/enmapbox_load_exampledata.png)

 Some exercises use ASD Field Spectrometer binary files (*.asd), which are located in this repository in ``enmapbox-training/EARSeL2022/Data_Part_II``.
-You can
+You may:

-* cloning this repository ``git clone git@github.com:EnMAP-Box/enmapbox-training.git``, or
+* clone this repository ``git clone git@github.com:EnMAP-Box/enmapbox-training.git``, or
 * download it from [https://github.com/EnMAP-Box/enmapbox-training/archive/refs/heads/main.zip](https://github.com/EnMAP-Box/enmapbox-training/archive/refs/heads/main.zip)

 It is furthermore recommended to disable other QGIS plugins.
-An easy way to do so is creating a new QGIS profile "enmap-box tutorial" and installing a fresh EnMAP-Box installation into.
+An easy way doing so is to create a new QGIS profile "enmap-box tutorial" and install a fresh EnMAP-Box installation to.

 ![Create new user profile](img/speclib_create_new_user_profile.png)

-## 1. Collecting profiles
+## 1. Collect profiles

 1. Open the EnMAP-Box and load the example data from *Project* > *Load Example Data*.